 Vytautas Kliorys, board president of Taupa at the time it was closed and liquidated, also questioned the credit union’s third-party audit firm and examiners.
 “The board believed that it had all the procedures in place to prevent this sort of event,” he said.
 “We had received excellent and very good reports from the annual state exams, and we had even gone one step further than required and used an outside CPA firm to perform annual independent audits.”

 Paul Hixon, VP of marketing at Corporate One, had no comment other than to say the National Credit Union Association was investigating.
 Officials said it would take up to six months to complete a full forensic account process.

 “Alex assumed a public trust when he became CEO of Taupa, to help better the lives of others,” said one of the members.
 “It was not given to him as an opportunity to satisfy personal greed.”
-After 30 years Cleveland’s Lithuanian community had lost one of the pillars of its community.
+After thirty years Cleveland’s Lithuanian community had lost one of the pillars of its community.

-Alex Spirikaitis left the U.S. District Court in downtown Cleveland as he had entered it, hands handcuffed behind his back, looking at no one in the crowded court.
+Alex Spirikaitis left the U.S. District Court in downtown Cleveland as he had entered it, hands handcuffed behind

 Click here to see more writing between fiction and non-fiction by Ed Staskus.